Hannahhiendo/build-an-agent/.devx/secrets.md

 ## Tavily API Key

 Tavily is a search API designed for AI agents.
 It provides real-time web search capabilities that help agents gather up-to-date information from the internet.
-We will also need a Tavily API key for this hackathon.
+We will also need a Tavily API key for this workshop.

 <details>
 <summary>⚠️ Don't have an account?</summary>